hojott/animu/README.md

 ## User Instructions

 **NB: this application is not secure in any way.
-Do not reuse passwords or otherwise expect that anything you enter into this application is stored securely**
+Any user can log in with your username.**

 Before voting, you need to register an account.
-It is recommended that you use an empty password for maximum security.

 After registering, you can add candidates and vote on them.
 The electoral system is [approval voting](https://en.wikipedia.org/wiki/Approval_voting) with the addition of an unrestricted veto right for everyone.
 Voting is not anonymous so that the veto cannot be abused.